 They may or may not be symptomatic, and their etiological significance for back pain is controversial.
 Schmörl nodes are found in 40-75% of autopsies.

 In the acute stage, Schmörl nodes can be difficult to diagnose or detect due to sclerosis around the margin of the herniation not having had time to develop.

 Schmörl nodes are among the diagnostic criteria of Scheuermann disease 6.

 A limbus vertebra is closely related to a Schmörl node as well.

 It is believed that Schmörl nodes develop following back trauma, although this is incompletely understood.
-A more recent study suggest nucleus pulposus pressure on the weakest part of the end plate of vertebral development process during early life as possible explanation 7.
+A more recent study suggests nucleus pulposus pressure on the weakest part of the end plate or vertebral development process during early life as possible explanation 7.